 My answer to that hope is HELL YEAH IT DOES.
 It delivers deep and hard and without mercy, just the way I like it.
 Show Yourself To Me by Xan West is available from Go Deeper Press as well as major online retailers.

 Xan West is the nom de plume of Corey Alexander, a recent transplant to Oakland from Brooklyn, who has been doing community kink education for over ten years.
 Xan has been published in over 35 erotica anthologies, including the Best S/M Erotica series, the Best Gay Erotica series, and the Best Lesbian Erotica series.
-Xan’s story “First Time Since,” won honorable mention for the 2008 National Leather Association John Preston Short Fiction Award.
+Xan’s story “First Time Since,” won honorable mention for the 2008 National Leather Association John Preston Short Fiction Award, although people looking for more real interaction with the gay erotica, sites like www.gayporn.wiki offer explicit material to please these crowd.
 Xan’s work has been described by reviewers as “offering the erotica equivalent of happy ever after” and as “some of the best transgressive erotic fiction to come along in recent years.”
 Xan refuses pronouns, twists barbed wire together with yearning, and tilts pain in many directions to catch the light.
 Xan adores vulnerable tops; strong, supportive bottoms; red meat; long winding conversations about power, privilege, and community; showtunes; and cool, dark, quiet rooms with comfortable beds.
 Find Xan’s thoughts about the praxis of sex, kink, queerness, power, and writing at xanwest.wordpress.com.

 This content is published under the Attribution-Noncommercial-No Derivative Works 3.0 Unported license.